Just three candidates remain in the race to become Labour's next leader, with party members due to start voting on 24 February.

 Who's out of the contest?

 Shadow foreign secretary Emily Thornberry was eliminated from the race in mid-February after failing to secure enough nominations from groups or local branches.

 She had managed to receive support from 31 CLPs - just two short of the required 33.

 Birmingham Yardley MP and outspoken Corbyn critic of Jess Phillips withdrew from the race in January, having failed to secure any union, affiliate or constituency endorsements.

 Earlier in the contest, shadow Treasury secretary Clive Lewis withdrew from the race less than an hour before nominations closed, with only five MPs backing him.

 What about the deputy leader?

-The post has also been vacant since the election, when former Labour MP Tom Watson said he was stepping down, both from the role and as a member of Parliament.
+The post has been vacant since the election, when former Labour MP Tom Watson said he was stepping down, both from the role and as an MP.

-This means it is now up for grabs, with the winner chosen in a separate contest entirely.
+This means it is now up for grabs, with the winner chosen in a separate contest.

 What is the timetable?